c9s/AssetKit/README.md

 to configure, manage and distribute.

-To give PHP applications a better flexibility, we designed a better archtecture to organize these asset files. that is, AssetToolkit.
+To give PHP applications a better flexibility, we designed a better archtecture to organize these asset files. that is, AssetKit.

 Features
 ---------------------------